justtheimpaler/highfive/README.md

 It comes with a default data type conversion strategy that can be customized.
 When the databases belong to different vendors (e.g. a database migration), typical vendor-specific tools that only work between instances of the same database brand are not useful for data copying or verification.
 Third-party tools that specialize in these scenarios can have high licensing costs.
 HighFive can be a great fit for the most common cases.

 HighFive can **compare and verify the data between two or more databases**.
 This functionality can ensure your data was fully and correctly copied to the destination database.
-The verification functionality is separate and can be applied whether the data was copied by this tool or by different one.
+The verification functionality is separate and can be applied whether the data was copied by this tool or by a different one.

-It performs the comparison by computing hash values for each table in one database -- the *baseline database* -- and then by computing again the hash values in the destination database(s) once the data has been copied there.
+It performs the comparison by computing hash values for each table in one database &emdash; the *baseline database* &emdash; and then by computing again the hash values in the destination database(s) once the data has been copied there.
 If the data was copied correctly the SHA-256 hashes will fully match.
-The implemented strategy considers computing the hash values table-by-table of all the data in both schemas.
-Once this is done it becomes trivial to compare the hashed values between schemas and decide if they fully match or not.
+The implemented strategy considers computing the hash values table-by-table of all the data in both databases.
+Once this is complete, it becomes trivial to compare the hashed values between databases and decide if they fully match or not.

 For details on the available versions see [Version History](./version-history.md).